Deutsches Museum Nürnberg - The future museum

 Some information on accessibility are listed below.
 For detailed information please see the evaluation report.

-• The pavements in the corridors, on the paths to and from the lift, in the staircase area, in the entrance area, in the foyer etc. are tactilely detectable (floor indicators).
+• The walkways in the hallways, on the paths to and from the elevator, in the stairwell, in the entrance area, in the foyer, etc., are detectable by touch (floor indicators).
 There are no floor indicators in the exhibition rooms.

 • Stairs have a handrail on at least one side.

-• There is acoustic information.
-Information can be perceived olfactorily.
-The following technical possibilities for conveying information are available: Films, audio texts, multimedia stations, tactile elements.
+• Information is perceptible through smell.
+The following technical options for conveying information are available: films, audio recordings, multimedia stations, and tactile elements

-• Exhibits for touching are integrated during the guided tours.
+• Exhibits that can be touched are incorporated into the guided tours.

 All areas relevant for testing meet the quality criteria of the label "Accessibility certified - partially accessible for deaf people".